 I like teaching people about craft!

 I teach regularly at my favourite local yarn shops: the Queen of Purls in Glasgow, fluph in Dundee, Ginger Twist Studios in Edinburgh and Wild and Woolly in London.
-In 2017, I’ll also be attending larger fibre events such as the Joeli Creates Retreat, Edinburgh Yarn Festival, Shetland Wool Week and
+In 2017, I’ll also be teaching workshops at larger fibre events such as the Joeli Creates Retreat, Edinburgh Yarn Festival, The Craft Sessions and Shetland Wool Week.

 I also hold natural dye classes at the Glasgow Botanics Kibble Palace- you can find out more and book through my shop…